Context and overview

 The internet is a powerful tool that can bring significant benefits to ABC to read.

 However, it’s important every person at the charity who uses the internet understands how to use it responsibly, safely, and legally.

 - Reduces the online security risks faced by ABC to read.

 - Let’s staff know what they can and can’t do online.

 - Ensures employees do not view inappropriate content at work.

 - Helps the charity satisfy its legal obligations regarding internet use

-This policy applies to all staff, contractors and volunteers at ABC to read who use the charity’s internet on work time.
+This policy applies to all staff, contractors, and volunteers at ABC to read who use the charity’s internet during work time.

 It applies no matter whether that internet access takes place on charity premises, while travelling for business or while working from home.